-Around 80% of commercial aircraft are narrow bodied single-aisle planes with three seats each side, mainly serving medium and shor...
+Around 80% of commercial aircraft are narrow bodied single-aisle airplanes with three seats each side, mainly serving medium and s...

 Repeated simulations (100 times) show the Flying Carpet is far more consistent than existing traditional boarding methods, not to ...